snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 <h2><a name="get">Detailed setup</a></h2>
 In this tutorial, we'll walk through the process of getting up and running with Amazon Kinesis and Apache Spark.
+We assume that you will have an Internet connection so we can access services and download code from github.

 ####Step 1: You can also use our prebuilt vagrant box to run the [spark-streaming-sample-project][repo]
 Assuming [git](https://help.github.com/articles/set-up-git/), [Vagrant] [vagrant-install] and [VirtualBox] [virtualbox-install] are locally installed: